sansin5982/Statistics-with-R/Linear-regression.md

 # Linear regression

-Linear regression is a statistical technique used to analyze the relationship between a continuous dependent variable and one or more numerical or categorical independent variables.
+Linear regression is a statistical technique used to analyze the linear relationship between a continuous dependent variable and one or more numerical or categorical independent variables.
 It is a commonly used method in data analysis and modeling to predict the value of the dependent variable based on the values of the independent variables.

 ![](Linear-regression_files/figure-markdown_strict/unnamed-chunk-2-1.png)

+In this particular example, you can calculate the cholesterol level of a person if you know his/her age:

+Cholesterol = a + b\*age + e

+where `y` is the response variable, age is the predictor variable, `a` is the intercept, and `b` is the slope coefficient.

 In a **simple linear regression**, there is only one independent variable and one dependent variable.
 The relationship between the two